NathanTyle/Timed-JS-Quiz/README.md

 -JavaScript based quiz
 -the quiz is also timed
--as well as has a gameover
+-as well as has a gameover screen
 -the gameover screen has a continue button that restarts the quiz